 - The name of the file

-Manufacturer: The manufacturer of the device that this SysEx data is for.
+- The manufacturer of the device that this SysEx data is for.

 - The number of individual SysEx messages in the file.

-Size: The size of all of the SysEx data in the file.
+- The size of all of the SysEx data in the file.

-To add files to the library, use the Add... button to open the standard Mac open dialog.
+To add files to the library, use the button and pick a file.
 You may also drag files or folders from the Finder into the list of files, or onto the SysEx Librarian icon in the dock.
 SysEx Librarian understands raw SysEx files (which often have the extension

-You can change a file's name by double-clicking its name, or by selecting it and choosing "Change Name" from the menu.
-Use the Delete button or the Delete key on your keyboard to delete a file from the library.
-To see the actual file on your disk, choose it and press the Show File button (or use the Show SysEx File menu command); the Finder will select the file and show it to you.
+You can change a file's name by double-clicking its name, or by selecting it and choosing Change Name from the menu.
+Use the button or the Delete key on your keyboard to delete a file from the library.
+To see the actual file on your disk, use the menu command Show SysEx File.

 To send SysEx to a device, select a file by clicking on it.
 (Shift-click or command-click to select more than one file.)
 Then press the Play button, and the SysEx messages in the selected files will be sent to the selected destination.
 A progress indicator will show the number of messages and amount of data sent.